What is the Disinfectants and Disinfection Byproducts Rule?

 Trihalomethanes (THMs) and Haloacetic acids (HAA) are produced when chlorine reacts with natural organic matter in the water.
 The identification of these disinfection byproducts (DBPs) in chlorinated water has led to concerns over potential health effects, such as reproductive issues and cancer.
 The Disinfectants and Disinfection Byproducts Rule (DBPR) set a maximum containment level (MCl) of 0.08 mg/L for THMs in drinking water and 0.06 mg/L for HAA5.

-Learn more by exploring our chlorine dioxide and ozone solutions below.
+Learn more by exploring our technology solutions below.